Models of protein production along the cell cycle: an investigation of possible sources of noise: Materials and Methods

-In the intermerdiate models, we quantify the external contributions by these two means, either by looking at the increase of the global variance $\Vhat{P/V}$, or by performing the environmental state decomposition and looking the portion of external variance $\Vhatt{P/V}{int}/\Vhat{P/V}$ predicted.
-We will see that these two ways to quantify the external contributions of the protein variance are not strictly equivalent.
+In the intermediate models, we quantify the external contributions by these two means, either by looking at the increase of the global variance $\Vhat{P/V}$, or by performing the environmental state decomposition and looking the portion of external variance $\Vhatt{P/V}{int}/\Vhat{P/V}$ predicted.
+We have seen that these two ways to quantify the external contributions of protein variance are not strictly equivalent.